Nemocas/AbstractAlgebra.jl/docs/src/ring_interface.md

 `RingElement` instead of `RingElem` so that the generic functions also accept the Julia Base ring types.

+!!! note

     One must be careful when defining ad hoc binary operations for ring element types.
 It is often necessary to define separate versions of the functions for `RingElem` then for each of the Julia types separately in order to avoid ambiguity warnings.

 Note that even though `RingElement` is a union type we still have the following inclusion